andrew-wilkes/godot-scene-templates/README.md

 ## [2D Scenes](2d)
 - ConfirmQuit - Popup asks for confirmation when quitting without saving
 - FileMenu - File Menu with example backend code and File Dialog
+- Graph - Example using the GraphEdit node with Graph nodes.
+[Tutorial](https://gdscript.com/solutions/godot-graphnode-and-graphedit-tutorial/)

 ## [3D Scenes](3d)
 - OrbitingCamera - Node Tree for easy orbiting of a Camera around a point